-Lilly says she is shy, but that’s hard to believe.
-It only takes about ten minutes for her to be awfully chatty, and this girl has A LOT of questions.
+Lilly (14) says she is shy, but that’s hard to believe.
+She pretty quickly gets un-shy, and has a lot of questions for you.
 Like, what’s your favorite spot in the house?
 What’s your favorite movie?
-What are your TOP TEN apples, okay, your TOP FIVE, wait, you don’t even have a TOP THREE???
-She really likes apples, and wants someday to try a Pacific Rose.
-Lilly likes to read, but only for fun, NOT for school.
+Do you have advice on how to “break out of your shell”?
+What are your TOP TEN apples, okay, your TOP FIVE, wait, you don’t even have a top three???
+HOW DO YOU LIVE?!?!?!
+(She really likes apples, and is constantly making plans for an apple-based pizza recipe) Lilly loves reading, and has recently joined a book club.
 She’s learning to play the guitar, and has set aside 30 minutes a day where she makes herself practice, even though it’s “so boring.”
-She has a LONG list of her favorite South Korean boy bands.
-She likes swimming and gymnastics.
-Her favorite movie is Titanic.
-She likes video games, and watching YouTube.
-She likes green tea, and white vanilla mochas (decaf only).
+She likes swimming and gymnastics, and has recently started Tai Chi, which she DOES NOT LIKE because she definitely thought it was karate, and Tai Chi is SO SLOW.
+She likes a lot of K-pop bands, too many to list here, no matter how many times she asks.
 She’s a very adventurous eater, always willing to try something new, and really enjoyed trying squid and seaweed.
 Those who know her describe her as artistic and creative.
 They also describe her as “quite a debater.”
 She agrees, saying she’s “very argumentative” but not in a defiant way, just a “personality way.”
-Lilly says she often has “loud internal monologues,” which her foster parents laughingly note are often quite external as well.
-When asked how she would describe herself, Lilly said, “silence, introverted, DARKNESS,” so she’s also got a bit of emo in her.
-Lilly also describes herself as “very childlike, but that’s what happens when you don’t get a childhood.”
-She may be childlike, but she’s also heading right for adolescence, as can be seen by this very special photo, which is her very first selfie.
+Lilly says she often has “loud internal monologues,” which makes her foster parents laugh, because they’re very “external” monologues as well.
+When asked how she would describe herself, Lilly said, “silence, introverted, DARKNESS,” so she’s also a bit emo.

 A Family for Lilly